ObjectIsAdvantag/sparkguest/README.md

     eyJhbGciOiJSUzI1NiJ9.eyJtYWN...uNDU1WiJ9.berce_d8vrRw6vDI....nMAlnYNj-f921mcqU
     ```

+    Note that:
+        - instead of passing them through command line parameters, you can alternatively specify the organisation identifier or secret via `ORG` and `SECRET` environment variables
+        - the `guest` command is the default's for sparkjwt.
+You can omit it as in `sparkjwt  "123" "Stève" -o <dev-org> -s <dev-secret>`

 ## Implementation notes

-First, a **JWT issuer** token is forged from the user data (user id, user name) and the developer organization info (org id, org secret).
+First, a **JWT Guest issuer** token is forged from the user data (user id, user name) and the developer organization info (org id, org secret).

 Then the JWT issu**er** token is passed as a Header of a POST request to the /jwt/login endpoint in order to generate a Cisco Spark API access token for the guest user (JWT issu**ed** token):